richgel999/lzham_codec/README.md

 near-optimal parsing with different heuristic settings.
 * Check out the compressor/decompressor reinit() API's, which are useful if you'll be compressing or decompressing many times.
 Using the reinit() API's is a lot cheaper than fully initializing/deinitializing the entire codec every time.
+* LZHAM's compressor is no speed demon.
+It's usually slower than LZMA's, sometimes by a wide (~2x slower or so) margin.
+In "extreme" parsing mode, it can be many times slower.
+This codec was designed with offline compression in mind.

 <h3>Codec Test App</h3>